COST GUIDES

 Cons of heat pumps

-• Climate limitations: Heat pumps work efficiently in moderate climates.
-In extremely cold regions, their heating capacity diminishes, leaving you needing an alternative heating source
+Climate limitations: Heat pumps work most efficiently in moderate climates.
+In extremely cold regions, their heating capacity diminishes, which can make running one a little more expensive

 Pros of air conditioners